berwynhoyt/lua-server-benchmark/README.md

 Benchmarking FastCGI Lua 5.4
 ab -k -c100 -n50000 -S "http://localhost:8082/multiply?a=2&b=3"
-Time taken for tests:   2.864 seconds
+Time taken for tests:   2.860 seconds

 Benchmarking uwsgi/lua5.1
 ab -k -c100 -n50000 -S "http://localhost:8083/multiply?a=2&b=3"
+Time taken for tests:   2.693 seconds

+Benchmarking uwsgi/lua5.4
+ab -k -c100 -n50000 -S "http://localhost:8083/multiply?a=2&b=3"
-Time taken for tests:   2.657 seconds
+Time taken for tests:   2.609 seconds

 Benchmarking uwsgi/luajit
 ab -k -c100 -n50000 -S "http://localhost:8083/multiply?a=2&b=3"
-Time taken for tests:   2.635 seconds
+Time taken for tests:   2.616 seconds
 ```

-In short, OpenResty's Lua solution is about **6.5× faster** than Lua via FastCGI protocol and  **6× faster** than Lua via uWSGI's WSAPI protocol.
-As you can see, it makes no difference whether we use Lua or LuaJIT in this case – presumably because the Lua program is so small, its speed is swamped by WSAPI protocol overhead.
+In short, OpenResty's Lua solution is our baseline.
+FastCGI takes **6.5× as long** and uWSGI's WSAPI prototcol takes **6× as long**.
+Since our Lua program is so small and simple, it makes no difference whether we use Lua 5.1, Lua 5.4 or LuaJIT.

+The overheads we're really testing here have to do with the protocol being used to serialize commands sent to Lua:

+- **1.0×**: OpenResty - no serialization protocol - fastest by far
+- **6.5×**: FastCGI protocol
+- **6.0×** WSAPI protocol

 ## Troubleshooting